11:00am to 1:00pm

 This is all accomplished with strong support from the Immanuel Lutheran Church congregation, NW Harvest, Food Lifeline, and the Food Resource Network Federation.
 We also partner with Trader Joe’s and Whole Foods for donations.
 Many local businesses, schools and organizations also organize food drives throughout the year to help us keep our shelves full.

-A part-time Food Bank Coordinator manages the program and oversees the many dedicated volunteers who work so hard to keep food coming in as fast as it is going out.
+A part-time staff member manages the program and oversees the many dedicated volunteers who work so hard to keep food coming in as fast as it is going out.
 Without the many volunteer hands involved with this process, we could not afford to make our food bank such a success.

 Volunteers are always needed and welcomed.
 Please click GET INVOLVED! to learn more.